YasirOdayGit/mining-tracker-final-public/README.md

 # mining tracker final public repo
-Mining tracker allows users to keep track on their rigs.
-Some of it's features:
+Mining tracker allows users to keep track of their rigs.
+Some of its features:

 1) Enable cloud notifications, get notified when a block is found (especially useful for solo miners and rig renters)
 2) allow users to check if their workers are offline